Step (Vampire Weekend song): Release

 "Step" was initially released as a double A-side single with "Diane Young" on March 18, 2013, with both songs being promoted as the lead singles taken from the band's third studio album Modern Vampires of the City.
 "Step" premiered with "Diane Young" on Zane Lowe's BBC Radio 1 show in the UK.

 Remix

 Vampire Weekend composed a remix of "Step", featuring guest verses from American rappers Danny Brown, Heems and Despot.
 The remix was released December 31, 2013.

 Commercial performance

 "Step" peaked at number 35 on the Billboard Alternative Songs chart.
 The single also reached number 170 in France.
 It also peaked at number 54 on the Ultratip charts in the Flanders region of Belgium.

+Critical reception

+"Step" is widely regarded as one of the band's best songs.
+Paste and Far Out ranked the song number four and number eight, respectively, on their lists of the greatest Vampire Weekend songs.

 Music video

 The lyric video to "Step" was uploaded on March 18, 2013 on YouTube and VEVO.
 The background of the video shows various shots of New York City with the lyrics being shown over the top.